theopenlane/riverboat/README.md

 1. This should insert the job successfully, it should be processed by `river` and the email should be added to `fixtures/email`

+## Adding Jobs

+1. New jobs can be added to the `pkg/jobs` directory.

 ## Contributing

 See the [contributing](.github/CONTRIBUTING.md) guide for more information.